OldRacingCars.com

 March 722/11

 New to Brett Lunger, and entered by Space Racing for him in F2 in 1972.
 Bob Sparshott's partner John 'Ace' Woodington was in charge of the F1 team, with ex-Surtees mechanic Roger Flynn.
 Lunger also raced the car in the Torneio do Brasil in October and November 1972.
 March records show that this car was sold to Guy Tunmer in December 1972, although press reports at the time said Tunmer had bought the ex-Ronnie Peterson car.
 Tunmer (Sandton, South Africa) had acquired the 722 for the new "F2" class of the South African national championship, and had it fitted with an 1800cc Cosworth FVC and raced it through 1973.
 The car was not seen in 1974, but is believed to have been kept as a spare to Tunmer's new Chevron.
-In 1975, it was sold to André Verwey (Johannesburg, South Africa) who planned to rebuild it with a BMW F2 engine and Hewland FG400 gearbox, but when Formula Atlantic was announced, he updated it with 74B bodywork and Nicholson BDA engine.
+In 1975, it was sold to André Verwey (Johannesburg, South Africa) who planned to rebuild it with a BMW F2 engine and Hewland FG400 gearbox, but when Formula Atlantic was announced, he updated it with bright red 74B bodywork and a Nicholson BDA engine.
 Used in this form by Verwey in two races late 1975, and then into 1976.
-Sold back to the Tunmers in mid-1976 for Mervyn Tunmer to use.
+Sold back to the Tunmers in mid-1976 for Mervyn Tunmer to use, when it was reclothed in March 76B bodywork.
 Unused in 1977, but then sold to Andrew Thompson in 1978, converted to a Ford V6 engine for the new formula, and raced in that form by Bobby Scott in 1979.
-To Mel Lahner and raced by Derek Ziman and John McNicol in Lahner's Rackrite team in 1980.
-Used again by Rackrite in 1981, when it was entered for McNicol, Ziman and Lahner, then raced by Bernard Tilanus for a few races before he left the team, then by his replacement Trevor van Rooyen, and finally McNicol took it over again.
+At this time it had mostly 77B bodywork but with a front radiator and 79B sidepods, and was sponsored by Rembrandt through its Kronenbräu 1308 Lager brand.
+After Rembrandt's withdrawal, it was sold to Mel Lahner's Rackrite team for 1980, and raced by Derek Ziman and John McNicol.
+It was rebuilt with a Mazda engine mid-season.
+Retained by Rackrite for 1981, when it was entered for McNicol, Ziman and Lahner, then raced by Bernard Tilanus for a few races before he left the team, then by his replacement Trevor van Rooyen, and finally McNicol took it over again.
 Both Tilanus and van Rooyen won races in it that season.
-It was retained again for 1982, when Lahner's son Wayne drove it.
+It was retained again for 1982, when Lahner's son Wayne drove it, and by this time it was in standard March 77B bodywork, but with a 79B rear wing.
 It was retained by the Lahner family until 2004, when it was sold back to Andrew and Stuart Thompson.
-Still with Stuart Thompson in October 2023.
+Still with Stuart Thompson in August 2024.

-Driven by: Brett Lunger, Guy Tunmer, André Verwey, Mervyn Tunmer, Bobby Scott, Graham Duxbury, Derek Ziman, John McNicol, Bernard Tilanus, Mel Lahner, Trevor van Rooyen, Wayne Lahner and Gavin Lahner.
+Driven by: Brett Lunger, Guy Tunmer, André Verwey, Mervyn Tunmer, Bobby Scott, Graham Duxbury, Derek Ziman, John McNicol, Bernard Tilanus, Trevor van Rooyen, Wayne Lahner and Gavin Lahner.
 First race: Mallory Park (R1), 12 Mar 1972.
-Total of 64 recorded races.
+Total of 63 recorded races.

 March 722/14